 Obstructive Sleep Apnea

 Apnea represents a pause in breathing that lasts at least 10 seconds.
 In Obstructive Sleep Apnea, the muscles in the back of the throat fail to keep your airway open.
 If you have this sleep disorder, you probably snore in between cycles and then choke or gasp yourself awake.
 As you can imagine, this cycle really disrupts sleep.
+However, if you have Obstructive Sleep Apnea, talk to your doctor first before sleeping with a weighted blanket for insomnia, as the added pressure can worsen symptoms of your apnea.

 Restless Leg Syndrome

 About 5-10% of adults have Restless Leg Syndrome (RLS).
 Women are twice as likely as men to have it, and the chances of experiencing RLS increases with your age.
 The neurological urge to kick your legs while you sleep may end up causing you to wake frequently and is usually accompanied by uncomfortable sensations.
+A weighted blanket for sleep can help reduce stress and the tingling sensation that comes with RLS, allowing you to unwind and relax.

 This sleep disorder often shows up in childhood or teen years, and it affects about 1 in 2,000 people.
 Symptoms include excessive daytime sleepiness, sleep paralysis, nightmares, and disrupted nighttime sleep.
+A weighted blanket for sleep uses Deep Touch Pressure therapy to ease feelings of restlessness and promote quality sleep.

 Non-24 Sleep-Wake Disorder

 Most of us have a body clock (as we mentioned earlier, it’s called your circadian rhythm).
 Environmental indicators, such as the sun going down and changing into pajamas give our body cues to generate melatonin and get sleepy.
 With Non-24 Sleep-Wake Disorder, your body does not properly interpret these indicators and it’s harder to fall asleep.
+A weighted blanket for sleeping can ensure your body gets the cues it needs to sleep.

 If you toss and turn more than a gymnast doing a floor routine, there’s still hope.
 Your doctor may recommend a prescribed sleep aid, but there are also lifestyle changes that can help.

-Set an alarm that reminds you to turn off your computer and TV an hour before you plan to sleep.
+- Reduce screen time: Set an alarm that reminds you to turn off your computer and TV an hour before you plan to sleep.
 These devices can be keeping you more alert than you realize.

-Your brain should get the hint to go to sleep when you’re in bed.
+- Only use your bed for sleep: Your brain should get the hint to go to sleep when you’re in bed.
 Stop dragging your laptop to bed with you when you’re working from home – or eating lunch there.
 It confuses your brain’s environmental signals.
 Limit your light exposure when you’re trying to get sleepy, too.

-Try a weighted blanket for sleep.
+- Sleep with a weighted blanke: Try a weighted blanket for sleep.
 These hefty blankets are designed to calm your sympathetic nervous system (the part of your brain that activates during fight or flight).
 They may also reduce general anxiety and produce a calming effect, so your body knows it’s time to doze off.
 Using a weighted blanket for anxiety is an increasing trend.

-What’s It Like to Use a Weighted Blanket for Sleep?
+What Is It Like to Use a Weighted Blanket for Sleep?

 Crawling under a weighted blanket for sleep is a welcome respite for many people with insomnia and other sleep disorders.
 Keep in mind that people who suffer from things like sleep apnea may not be great candidates for the blanket, so always ask your doctor before buying one.